ViciousBadger/larion-world-generation/README.md

 Larion overhauls the overworld generation in Minecraft by drastically altering terrain shapes and biome placement.

-The name is a reference to the "Kingdom of Larion" in AI Dungeon stories, a mysterious land with no pre-existing lore.
-In other words, it is a land where every story must be imagined by you.
+The main characteristics are more mountainous terrain, very different biome distribution and many landmasses separated by a vast ocean.

-The world is less predictable, more mountainous and split into continents, reminiscent of something you'd find in epic fantasy worldbuilding.
-I tried my best to strike a balance between large- and small-scale features so that the worlds generated feel vast, but are still interesting to explore in survival mode.
+In contrast to many of the popular terrain generation datapacks, Larion is not that far from vanilla Minecraft in scale and does not aim for realism, instead focusing on fantasy-inspired worlds and being small-scale enough to be interesting to explore in survival mode.

 The biomes themselves are not altered at all, making Larion fully compatible with most biome overhauls.
 See below for a list of compability notes